Manhattan Reefs

 and my favorite:

 "Most beginners assume that choosing the right equipment is the difficult part; in fact, more mistakes are made in selecting the fist fishes than in picking appropriate hardware." pg.
-42
+42 :help:

 Personal Comments:

 I really enjoy Fenner's first chapter, which gives us a preview of what it's like to keep a marine aquarium.
 It's very basic information that I've already read about/understand somewhat, but it's also refreshing to see it so eloquently organized and presented.
-I particularly took interest on what Fenner had to say about smaller tanks (hmm, I wonder why ).
+I particularly took interest on what Fenner had to say about smaller tanks (hmm, I wonder why :lol::p).
 And I agree with him whole-heartedly.
 Although my experience in keeping smaller tanks have been fortunate, I don't recommend it to anyone but the most dedicated of hobbyist.
 The only other thing I would like to emphasize is that dedication goes hand in hand with experience.
 Although I lacked the experience that Fenner suggests for anyone keeping a small tank, I tried to make it up in dedication for and rigorous attentiveness to my tank.

 The only issue I would disagree with Fenner on is: